Skip to main content

 February 20, 2026

-20 states now have data privacy laws — and Congress still hasn't acted
+20 states now have data privacy laws as Congress still fails to act on privacy protections

 Harvard Journal of Law and Technology